Exterior Design Trends for 2021

 For instance, instead of just a sliding patio door, builders are also installing entire walls that slide open—bringing the outside in, and vice versa.
 They’re also using materials, such as brick or concrete, that work in both exterior and interior spaces, tying the two together.
 “We used to see this more in the Sun Belt.
 Now we see it everywhere,” Seims says.

-5. Home Exterior Design Trends Cross State Lines
+5. Modern Home Exterior Design Trends Cross State Lines

 When people move, they take their aesthetic preferences with them.
 As more Americans migrate to the South and West, one thing they unwittingly pack is their design sense.
 They then bring those design expectations to the houses they buy or build.